snowplow/snowplowanalytics.com/_posts/2019-05-29-snowplow-for-media-part-3/index.md

 discourse: true
 ---

-We recommend you to read the [main post](https://snowplowanalytics.com/blog/2019/05/29/snowplow-for-media-part-1/) on this topic before diving into this article to ensure you have all the context you need!
+We recommend you read the [main post](https://snowplowanalytics.com/blog/2019/05/29/snowplow-for-media-part-1/) on this topic before diving into this article to ensure you have all the context you need!

 Bear in mind there are 2 more posts in this series you can read after this one:
 1. [What can we do with the data, we’re growing](https://snowplowanalytics.com/blog/2019/05/29/snowplow-for-media-part-4/)